hardbyte/python-can/doc/internal-api.rst

 Handling of the different file formats is implemented in :mod:`can.io`.
 Each file/IO type is within a separate module and ideally implements both a *Reader* and a *Writer*.
-The reader usually extends :class:`can.io.generic.BaseIOHandler`, while the writer additionally extends :class:`can.Listener`, to be able to be passed directly to a :class:`can.Notifier`.
+The reader usually extends :class:`can.io.generic.BaseIOHandler`, while the writer often additionally extends :class:`can.Listener`, to be able to be passed directly to a :class:`can.Notifier`.